Soontao/object-vectorization/README.md

 [![Technical Debt](https://sonarcloud.io/api/project_badges/measure?project=Soontao_object-vectorization&metric=sqale_index)](https://sonarcloud.io/dashboard?id=Soontao_object-vectorization)
 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=Soontao_object-vectorization&metric=vulnerabilities)](https://sonarcloud.io/dashboard?id=Soontao_object-vectorization)

-> `Object vectorization` is a process of converting structured data objects into numerical vectors,enabling machine learning models to understand and process the information contained in these objects.
+> `Object Vectorization` is a process of converting structured data objects into numerical vectors,enabling machine learning models to understand and process the information contained in these objects.

 ## Overview

 Object vectorization is crucial in scenarios where machine learning models require numerical input, and the data is initially presented as structured objects.
-This framework facilitates the transformation of diverse object types, including categories, numbers, booleans, datetime, and nested structures, into numerical vectors that can be fed into machine learning models.
+This framework facilitates the transformation of diverse object types, including `categories`, `numbers`, `booleans`, `datetime`, and `nested structures`, into numerical `vectors` that can be fed into machine learning models.

 ## Quick Start